New maximal curves as ray class fields over Deligne-Lusztig curves: The Deligne-Lusztig Curves

 \subsection{The Suzuki Curve}

-For $s \geq 1$ and $q = 2q_0^2 = 2^{2s+1}$, the Suzuki curve $S/\F_q$ has an affine model defined by
+For $s \geq 1$ and $q = 2q_0^2 = 2^{2s+1}$, the Suzuki curve $S/\FF_q$ has an affine model defined by

 and has genus $q_0(q-1)$.
 Its automorphism group $\Sz(q)$, which has size $(q^2+1)q^2(q-1)$, acts doubly transitively on the $q^2+1$ rational points.
-The Suzuki curve is maximal over $\F_{q^4}$.
+The Suzuki curve is maximal over $\FF_{q^4}$.

-\begin{prop} The Suzuki curve has exactly two short orbits under the action of its full automorphism group.
-One is non-tame of size $q^2+1$, consisting of the $\F_q$-rational points.
-The other is tame of size $\frac 14 q^2(q-1)(q+2q_0 + 1)$, consisting of all points of degree 4. \end{prop}
+\begin{proposition} The Suzuki curve has exactly two short orbits under the action of its full automorphism group.
+One is non-tame of size $q^2+1$, consisting of the $\FF_q$-rational points.
+The other is tame of size $\frac 14 q^2(q-1)(q+2q_0 + 1)$, consisting of all points of degree 4. \end{proposition}

-\begin{proof} The automorphism group $G= \Sz(q)$ transitive on the $q^2+1$ points of $S(\F_q)$ with point stabilizer of order $q^2(q-1)$.
-Fix a rational point $\mf P_\infty$ on $S$ lying above a point $\mf p_\infty$ in $S/G \cong \P^1$.
+\begin{proof} The automorphism group $G= \Sz(q)$ transitive on the $q^2+1$ points of $S(\FF_q)$ with point stabilizer of order $q^2(q-1)$.
+Fix a rational point $\mf P_\infty$ on $S$ lying above a point $\mf p_\infty$ in $S/G \cong \PP^1$.
 Then

 Let $G_i$ denote the (lower) ramification groups at $\mf P_\infty$.
 Then (\cite{HKT}, \S12.2)

 Therefore, the different exponent at $\mf p_\infty$ is

 From the Hurwitz formula, it follows that